videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-- Pass that meetingId to MeetingProvider component
+- Pass that meetingId to MeetingProvider component of react-native-sdk.

 ```js title="App.js"
 import { SafeAreaView } from "react-native";